vinceimbat/vinceimbat.github.io/content/newsletters/index.md

 ### Tall Tales: Baguio Walk No. 1  — January 15 to 21, 2024 (5 issues)

 A pop-up newsletter for my first week-long walk of Baguio City.
-In this newsletter, I wrote about how I returned to streets and places I used to frequent as a formed minister of the Jehovah's Witnesses.
+In this newsletter, I wrote about how I returned to streets and places I used to frequent as a former minister of the Jehovah's Witnesses.

 Check the _**Tall Tales: Baguio Walk No. 1**_ archives [here](tt1).